 If you wish to take the internship in lieu of another class, check with your counselor to determine whether you are on track to graduate.

 Find an organization/company that is willing to allow you to complete an internship.

 Complete the following forms using the links below to be considered for an internship:

-After meeting with the company/organization who will host you - fill out the Internship Agreement with the organization's sponsor/mentor and have the mentor sign, you sign, and your parent sign.
+After meeting with the company/organization who will host you will fill out the Internship Agreement (found with the application above) with the organization's sponsor/mentor and have the mentor sign, you sign, and your parent sign.

-Return all forms to Mrs. Beaster in Student Services.
+Return all forms to Mrs. Beaster in the media center.

 Once you have met with Mrs. Beaster, you will then complete other forms provided to you in the HHS Internship Guide.

 How to find an internship site: Internship Sources